panchambanerjee/CosmologyAI/README.md

   The above is a screenshot of the current working version of the astro_v3.. chatbot (Using Streamlit)

+  Streamlit Chatbot To-Do:
+  - Optimize load-time
+  - Add background image
+  - Make history display cleaner

 - **Initial RAG Evaluate notebook using RAGAS:**
     - Uploaded synthetic dataset for evaluation to rag_evaluate/ragas_evaluate/data
     - Uploaded v1 notebook to rag_evaluate/ragas_evaluate/code

-### Streamlit Chatbot To-Do:
-  - Optimize load-time
-  - Add background image
-  - Make history display cleaner

 ### Next Steps and Ideas